adlajebara/regression-python/README.md

 # Regression_Python
-I wrote this code while taking a summer course at Chalmers university.
+I wrote this code while taking a summer course in Python at Chalmers university.

 ## How to run it: